bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 ### Set up WordPress host to meet recommended server requirements

-While you can use BigCommerce for WordPress on the vast majority of WordPress hosts, it is best to use the latest stable versions of PHP, MySQL, and WordPress to ensure the most performant, secure experience.
+While you can use BigCommerce for WordPress on a vast majority of WordPress hosts, it is best to use stable versions of PHP, MySQL, and WordPress to ensure the most performant, secure experience.

+#### Server requirements:

 * PHP: 7.3+
-    * With `intl` extension enabled for better currency formatting
+    * With `intl` extension enabled for better currency formatting.
 * MySQL: 5.6+
 * WordPress: 5.3+
 * SSL

 ### Connect BigCommerce for WordPress to BigCommerce using API credentials

 BigCommerce for WordPress connects to the BigCommerce API with a set of API credentials.
 These credentials are for a single BigCommerce app.
 For production sites, you will need to create a separate set of API credentials to ensure proper rate limits are applied.

-This is absolutely required if you want more than one WordPress channel configured in your account, as using the standard **connect to BC** flow in the plugin will disconnect previous app connections from your other sites.
+A separate set of API credentials is required if you want more than one WordPress channel configured in your account, as using the standard **connect to BC** flow in the plugin will disconnect previous app connections from your other sites.
 For instructions on how to create additional API credentials, see [Multisite Setup](https://developer.bigcommerce.com/bigcommerce-for-wordpress/setup/multi-site).

-Additionally, API credentials can be set using constants in the site's `wp-config.php` file.
-Values set here will override options in the database.
+API credentials can be set using constants in the site's `wp-config.php` file.
+Values set in `wp-config.php` will override options in the database.

 ```
 define( 'BIGCOMMERCE_API_URL', 'https://api.bigcommerce.com/stores/xxxxxxxxxx/v3/' );